-The Committee on Radiation Protection and Public Health (CRPPH) has chosen to focus its limited resources on addressing issues and topics in two areas.
+The Committee on Radiological Protection and Public Health (CRPPH) has chosen to focus its limited resources on addressing issues and topics in two areas.
 These can be broadly divided into conceptual and policy issues, involving operational radiation protection.
 The CRPPH is currently working on the following projects:

 The CRPPH works in close collaboration with the International Atomic Energy Agency (IAEA) in the area of radiation protection, and the two agencies' programmes of work are complementary.
 Results of these programmes are made available to the international nuclear community.
 Representatives of the European Commission (EC) also participate in most CRPPH activities.